 Generally, as the process complexity and investment cost rises, the biomass thermal share can be increased and more "difficult" biomass fuels can be co-fired.
 The co-firing technology options can be classified in three broad categories (Basu, Butler, & Leon, 2011): direct co-firing, parallel co-firing and indirect/gasification co-firing.
 Direct co-firing is the most common and economic solution.
 However, it poses several limitations on the range of fuels and thermal shares.
 Parallel and indirect co-firing schemes are more suitable for biomass fuels containing problematic compounds or when the ash quality is of importance for sub-sequent sale or disposal.
 Finally, repowering has been mostly employed for wood biomass fuels (e.g. pellets & chips).
-Different concepts of bioenergy retrofitting in a coal-fired power or CHP plant are shown in Figure 31 and Figure 32.
+Different concepts of bioenergy retrofitting in a PF coal-fired power or CHP plant are shown in Figure 32 and Fehler!
+Verweisquelle konnte nicht gefunden werden..

-Figure 31: Different processes of biomass integration in coal power and CHP plants
+Figure 32: Different processes of biomass integration in pulverized fuel coal power and CHP plants